ElijahSadorra/MDP-Labs/README.md

 ### Lab 02:

-Sending data between multiple activities
+Part 1: Sending data between multiple activities

 - This is done by creating a dice-roller from activity one, sending data to activity two.
 Activity two is then rolling a random number and uses "finish()" and returns the data created to the first activity.

+Part 2: Recycler view

+- Overwriting recycler view to show different images in a scrollable fashion